 Breakfast in Kazimierz:

-My hotel is in the attic of an old Mikvah, a ritual bathhouse and I sleep there like a stone.
-The breakfast room doubles as a place for the publishing house to hold meetings and for klezmer musicians to tune their instruments before they play for the dinner guests.
+My hotel is in the attic of an old Mikvah (a ritual bathhouse) and I sleep there like a stone.
+The breakfast room doubles as a place for the publishing house to hold meetings and for Klezmer musicians to tune their instruments before they play for the dinner guests.
 Obscure Israeli celebrities beam down at me from picture frames.
 The table is already set: herring and onions, plums, cake, boiled eggs, mackerel, cream cheese, jam, toast, and coffee.

-As I take my place and begin my ritual of making sandwiches to slip in my coat pockets (I really have no appetite in the morning), a Orthodox man comes in, teetering under the weight of multiple black suitcases and a hat box.
+As I take my place and begin my ritual of making sandwiches to slip in my coat pockets (I really have no appetite in the morning), a Orthodox Jew comes in, teetering under the weight of multiple black suitcases and a hat box.
 He sits down at an empty table across from me, calls the waitress over, and asks her anything is kosher.
-She shakes her head.
-He lets out a small sigh, checks his watch, and orders an espresso, two glasses of slivovitz and a bowl of plums, which he drinks and eats with slow luxuriousness.
+She shakes her head no. He lets out a small sigh, checks his watch, and orders an espresso, two glasses of slivovitz and a bowl of plums, which he drinks and eats with slow luxuriousness.

 St. Mary’s Basilica: